top of page

 2022: Artists' Support Scheme Award 2022.
 Fingal Arts, Dublin.

-2021:'Death and Transfiguration' receives a Certificate of Merit for artistic
+2021:'Death and Transfiguration' awarded a Certificate of Merit for artistic

 talent from Pinacotheque Museum, Luxembourg.